Anti-Palestinian racism during the Gaza war: United Kingdom

 Since the war, Islamophobic hate crimes increased by 140% in London.
 According to British journalists Peter Oborne and Imran Mulla, "Britain has experienced an epidemic of almost unchallenged anti-Palestinian racism and anti-Muslim bigotry" since the war began.
 Oborne and Mulla have accused Home Secretary Suella Braverman for being "inexcusably silent" on anti-Palestinianism and Islamophobia.
-Braverman stated on 11 October that waving Palestinian flags in public "may not be legitimate".
+Braverman stated on 11 October that some behaviours like waving Palestinian flags in public "are legitimate in some circumstances", but may not be so if they are "intended to glorify acts of terrorism" or are used aggressively in Jewish neighbourhoods or singled-out Jewish members of the public.
 She also described an Armistice Day 2023 protest against the war in Gaza, which was attended by 800,000 people in London, as a "hate march" and accused the Metropolitan Police of having a pro-Palestinian bias.
 According to a YouGov poll in November 2024, British support for the London marches stands at 33%, while those who oppose the marches account for 43%.
 The reverse is true of Londoners, where 45% support the marches and 36% do not.

 In Manchester, the 2024 arts venue HOME cancelled an event called Voices of Resilience: A Celebration of Gazan Writing, citing security concerns after the Jewish Representative Council of Greater Manchester (JRGCM) wrote to the venue complaining that Palestinian Authority culture minister and participating author Atef Abu Saif was antisemitic and objecting to the event's use of the word "genocide".
 Abu Saif and publisher Comma Press, which had organized the event, denied the allegations and said they were libelous.
 A letter signed by 300 artists and arts professionals, including Phil Collins and Maxine Peake, wrote to HOME to request it allow the event to continue and "repair its commitment to anti-racism, including anti-Palestinian racism".
 After nearly 100 artists withdrew their work from HOME's exhibition space and a protest outside the venue, it reinstated the event.

 In July 2024, over 750 artists signed an open letter by Artists for Palestine UK, after the Royal Academy of Arts removed a photograph of a Jewish protestor holding a placard in support of Palestine.
 The open letter said the Royal Academy had engaged in censorship which "colluded with the erasure of [the] Jewish contribution to solidarity with Palestinians".
 The Jewish Socialists' Group, which signed the letter, said the Royal Academy gave "support to a racist, anti-Palestinian campaign".
 In October 2024, over 270 artists signed an open letter by Artists for Palestine alleging the Royal Exchange Theatre had censored pro-Palestinian and pro-trans sentiments when it cancelled Stef O'Driscoll's production of A Midsummer Night's Dream.